-Fellow Voices is made up of a group of Writing and Speaking Fellows at Barnard College, and is overseen by Cecelia Lie, Coordinator of the Writing and Speaking Programs.
+Fellow Voices is made up of a group of Writing and Speaking Fellows at Barnard College, and is overseen by Rebecca Kelliher, Coordinator of the Writing and Speaking Programs.
 Read on to learn more about each of them, or click to learn about our philosophy.

 Annelise Finney loves both cities and nature, which can be a confusing combination.
 Where humans choose to spend their time, and how they interact with space and with each other fascinates her.
 This includes how they speak, what they say, and how they it.
 Speaking is something most of us do everyday, yet it is far from the mundane.
 Speaking causes things to happen.
 Think about this the next time you speak to someone: just a simple manipulation of muscles has an effect on the world around you.
 Your words are your power- use them.

-Aliza Goldberg, a sophomore double majoring in English (Creative Writing) and Ancient Studies and double minoring in Art History and perhaps Environmental Science, clearly has trouble making major decisions.
+Aliza Goldberg, double majoring in English (Creative Writing) and Ancient Studies, clearly has trouble making major decisions.
 Yet during her time at Barnard, becoming a Writing Fellow was never a decision with which she struggled.
 She loves languages both dead and alive, and has studied Latin, Spanish, Italian and Vietnamese.
 This summer Aliza will be interning at the U.S. Embassy in Hanoi in the economics section, which has nothing to do with any of her majors or minors but does offer adventure.
 You can read about her past adventures on her blog alizid.blogspot.com.
 Along with fellowing, Aliza enjoys going to museums, traveling, reading The Aeneid, writing, and revising.
 She has revised this bio numerous times and is still unhappy with it.

-BC ’15 │ Writing Fellow │ Major: Neuroscience and Behavior, English, Minor: Classics
+Writing Fellow │ Majors: Neuroscience and Behavior & English, Minor: Classics

-Christina is a sophomore Writing Fellow, who always looks to find connections: between speaking and writing, between humanities and science, between Barnard students and the world beyond.
-She loves studying the human mind through biology, literature, and history, and she can often be found making references to things like chemistry and poetry in the same sentence.
+Christina is a senior Writing Fellow, who loves studying the human mind through biology, literature, and history, and she can often be found making references to things like chemistry and poetry in the same sentence.
 Her favorite topics are wave-particle duality and the Heisenberg principle, Shakespeare and Steinbeck, and Ovid and Cicero; any combinations are even better.
 You can find more of her writing on her personal blog about food allergies in New York city, Brunch with Bear.
 Her passions beyond writing include sunbathing, watching Baz Luhrmann’s movies, and teaching young children.